Cost of living · Colorado Springs, Colorado · 2026

 How much does housing cost in Colorado Springs?

 A 2-bedroom apartment in Colorado Springs costs approximately $1,735 per month based on HUD Fair Market Rent data.
-Housing makes up about 19% of the total monthly budget.
+At about 39% of the monthly needs budget, housing is the largest cost category here.

 Is Colorado Springs more expensive than the national average?